Pelargonium, geranium : planting and growing

 Modified the 7 August 2025 by Virginie T. 19 min.

-• Pelargonium offers a long, generous flowering period, for much of the year, from May until frosts
+• Pelargonium offers long, generous flowering for much of the year, from May until first frosts

-• Always beautiful, low-maintenance, Pelargonium flowers offer a wide diversity of colours from pastel to the most vivid
+• Always beautiful and low-maintenance, geranium flowers offer a wide diversity of colours, from pastel to the most vivid

-• Foliage sometimes variegated, often scented with notes of rose, lemon, apple and even chocolate, which keeps mosquitoes at bay!
+• Its foliage is sometimes variegated, often fragrant with notes of rose, lemon, apple and even chocolate, which repels mosquitoes!

-• Frost-tender, grown as an annual in open ground or in pots to overwinter: suits all regions
+• Frost-tender, it is grown as an annual in open ground or in pots and overwintered: it suits all regions

 Difficulty